 The process to remove an undocumented immigrant general starts with a Notice to Appear but you can seek protection and may be able to qualify for some benefits.
 However, this process will require a lot of paperwork you may not be familiar with.

-If you are afraid of being deported, contact a Salt Lake City immigration attorney immediately and learn about your legal options.
+If you are afraid of being deported, contact a Salt Lake City immigration attorney and learn about your legal options.
 We’ll keep all your personal information confidential and ensure the best possible outcome on your immigration case.
 Immigration laws are constantly evolving and it’s important that someone familiar with these laws will handle all details from start to finish.